Be EmPOWERed Book Talk

 “The workshop was fun, informative and engaging.
 The girls really enjoyed the hands-on activities.
 We received such positive feedback from the participants.
 As a result of their participation, they learned new skills for communicating in a way that is persuasive and empowering.” – Tonya McNeal-Weary, Young Entrepreneur Series Executive Director

 Arts and crafts time is taken to a new level with Goal Setting through Vision Boards.
-Young people learn the art of positive thinking and visualization as methods for goal setting.
+Young people explore college, career and life aspirations while learning the art of positive thinking and visualization as methods for goal setting.
 Each participant leaves with a vision board.
-(For girls and boys)

 Mentoring Girls & Inspiring Sisterhood: In the Age of Bad Girls, Housewives and Frenemies